SuperNG6/cdn-sleele-blog/wp-content/plugins/q2w3-fixed-widget/readme.txt

 == Changelog ==

+= 5.3.0 =

+- fixed option not saving when using the Gutenberg plugin to edit sidebars with block editor
+- disabled scripts and output on AMP pages since sticky widgets are not part of the AMP standard
+- removed explicit translation files since all translations are handled through https://translate.wordpress.org/projects/wp-plugins/q2w3-fixed-widget/

+= 5.2.0 =

+- Added `q2w3-fixed-widget-sidebar-options` filter for widget options in the frontend.

 = 5.1.9 =

 * Fixed JavaScript events which were not called in some setups.

 = 5.1.8 =

 * Fixed JavaScript bug that caused jumping / flickering of fixed widgets.

 = 5.1.7 =

 * Fixed "a.target.className.indexOf is not a function" bug

 = 5.1.6 =